awslabs/mlspace/frontend/docs/admin-guide/security/policies/project-user-permission-boundary.md

 ### Statement 6

-These actions grant AWSResources the ability to use the KMS key that MLSpace creates or is provided during deploy time.
+These permissions allow AWSResources to utilize the KMS key that MLSpace either generates or receives during deployment.

 ```json:line-numbers
     {